 - providing confirmation of your identity

-- and if you are an international student there will be additional steps related to compliance with the Tier 4 immigration permissions.
+- and if you are an international student there will be additional steps related to compliance with the Student visa (formerly Tier 4) immigration permissions.

 What do I need to know before I enrol?

 Where there have been substantial changes to programmes to ensure your safety and enable you to meet programme learning outcomes, specific information will be published about the changes.
 In all other areas, we are committed to ensuring that your experience at Plymouth is a fantastic one, that you engage in exceptional learning and teaching in all formats, and that you are supported to achieve your goals and ambitions.

 If you are a new student, you will have access to induction materials before you begin your study.
 These resources will be published on the website and available from December as soon as your place is confirmed.
 Once you have completed online enrolment, you will be able to access more detailed programme information through your Digital Learning Environment (DLE).

 Though things may look a little different this year, your experience will still be of high quality and sustainable education and research, grounded in community engagement, and we can’t wait for you to join us.